rphln/Swordsong/mechanics.md

     They may then shuffle any number of cards from their hand back into their deck and draw that many cards as replacements.

-4. After those phases, the match begins with the starting player’s turn.
+4. The match then begins with the starting player’s turn.

 ## Combat